 Please note: if children have been walking outside prior to arrival, please bring a pair of clean shoes to change into upon arrival.
 When you come back, please come to the gate so we can bring your buddy and their belongings to you there.

 Health Check, 1, 2

 Finally, while children and adults may be infected and asymptomatic, one sign of the virus is a fever.
-Please take your child’s temperature before coming to daycare and make a note (or take a picture, with the date) so you can sign a health declaration form upon arrival.
+Please take your child's temperature before coming to daycare and make a note so you can sign a health declaration form upon arrival.

 While we know that young children are prone to runny noses, at this time, we ask that everyone be extra mindful of coughs, and keep kids at home if they are not in excellent health.
 On the other hand, if you have been staying in for the last two weeks, washing your hands, and feeling fine, we are honoured to have you return.